-2.1.
-A public park, playground, zoo or public library;
+- 1. A public park, playground, zoo or public library;

-3.2.
-A nonprofit educational museum;
+- 2. A nonprofit educational museum;

-4.3.
-A church or synagogue religious institution;
+- 3. A religious institution;

-5.4.
-A public or private elementary or secondary school;
+- 4. A public or private elementary or secondary school;

-6.5.
-A day care center or kindergarten;
+- 5. A day care center or kindergarten;

-7.6.
-Another sexually oriented business;
+- 6. Another sexually oriented business;

-8.7.
-A structure that contains another sexually oriented business; and
+- 7. A structure that contains another sexually oriented business; and

-9.8.
-A residential zoning district.
+- 8. A residential zoning district.

-B. Measurement
+Β. Measurement

-- Measurement shall be made in a straight line, without regard to intervening structures or objects, from the nearest portion of the structure where a sexually oriented business is located or conducted to the nearest property line of the premises of a religious institutionchurch, public park, playground, zoo or public library; public or private elementary or secondary school, day care or kindergarten; a residential district; or building site dedicated or devoted to a residential use. - 2.
-Measurement between any two sexually oriented businesses shall be made in a straight line, without regard to intervening structures or objects, from the closest exterior wall of one establishment to the exterior wall of the other establishment.
+1. Measurement shall be made in a straight line, without regard to intervening structures or objects, from the nearest portion of the structure where a sexually oriented business is located or conducted to the nearest property line of the premises of a religious institution; public park, playground, zoo or public library; public or private elementary or secondary school, day care or kindergarten; a residential district; or building site dedicated or devoted to a residential use.